5 ASP.NET MVC Tips To Increase App Performance

 1. App Caching:

-Caching plays an important role in accelerating the ASP.NET MVC application development.
+Caching plays an important role in accelerating the ASP.NET application development.
 You can implement application caching while making a database call to retrieve records.
 So, if your website uses the cache feature, it downloads and saves the data in the cache when requested for the first time.
 The existing data will be processed faster upon the second request without downloading the data.

 2. Optimize Images: